chikamichi/metamorphosis/README.md

           a.say "hello world again!" # => hello world again!
           # Goodness me!
           # Well, actually, the Backward plugin affects Speaker's instances,
-          # but only thoses defined from the time it is activated.
+          # but only those defined from the time it is activated on.

           Speaker.new.say "hello then" # => neht olleh
         end